19 August 2021

 Patents office records show that John Daly & Co registered Tanora as a trademark on 8 August 1928, this was to stop competitors from copying their popular product.
 At the time the company was worried about customers being given a substitute in many outlets, and even published an advert in the Cork Examiner on 7 June 1925 encouraging customers to check the label of what they were being served to ensure it was the genuine article!

 Tanora’s name came from the fact that it was made of Tangerines.
 Tangerines are smaller and less rounded than common oranges.
 The taste is considered less sour, as well as sweeter and stronger than that of an orange.

 What happened to John Daly & Co?

 Technically John Daly & Co still exists, it simply changed its name to Coca Cola HBC Ireland Ltd, as recently as 20 March 2009.

 John Daly & Co occupied 17-20 Kyrls Quay, Cork City.
 The premises is now gone.
-In 1991-3 the North Main Street Shopping Centre (anchor tenant Dunnes Stores) was built along with apartments which face the North Gate bridge.
+In 1991-1993 the North Main Street Shopping Centre – which had an anchor tenant of Dunnes Stores – was built along with apartments which face the North Gate bridge.

 The “Estd.
 1779 Archway”